Domain Name Valuation

 It is also agreed upon that the most valuable domain names are those with the .com extension.
 It is my personal opinion that other TLDs (.net .org .co) are not worth the investment especially for those who are just starting out as a rookie domain investor.
 This has been re-iterated by one of the greatest domain investing minds; Rick Schwartz (The Domain King)

 I would encourage every domainer to follow Rick Schwartz on his twitter page as there are huge gems that are released on his blog on a daily basis.

 In my time as a domain investor, I have found a fairly reliable method of estimating the price of domain names.
+This I would regard as the best domain value calculator.
 Bear in mind that the industry is volatile and there is no hard and fast way of pinning a price to a domain.
-The price is impacted by a number of factors that cannot be taken into control.
+The price is impacted by a number of factors that cannot be controlled.
 That being said, it is not an exact science.

 In my own words, the essence of the method is summarized as the amount of money you would spend on an ad budget for this exact match keyword for a one (1) year period.
 Since google is the most popular search engine and many users utilize google ads as a tool to promote their sites and products.
 Google is qualified to provide the details of the funds a merchant would spend to get ad clicks on a particular keyword.
 I believe this is an extremely accurate estimation of the value of the keyword or in our case domain names.
 It has to be stressed that the domain name must be the exact match.

 I have prepared a script that will take the variables involved in this method and feed the results of the valuations in real time.
 There would be no need to do hand calculation.
 Go here to get domain value prediction calculation